Springfield Street Railway: Acquisition by National City Lines & Abandonment of Streetcar Lines

-Springfield Associates (along with City Coach Lines, not long after) was itself was terminated in 1940, but the management of the former Springfield Street Railway Company remained largely unchanged, with key National City Lines figures such as Hiram L. Bollum, Wheelock Whitney Jr., John A. Ritchie and others remaining involved in the former railway's leadership and board until at least the mid 1950's, with the former railway company somehow earning its shareholders, including those same executives, baffling returns on investment of over 800 times the share value National City Lines had acquired the railway company for in the 1930s.
-Somehow, while running the Springfield Street Railway and many similar companies into the ground at an operational level, National City Lines shareholders had simultaneously made themselves fabulously wealthy.
+Springfield Associates (along with City Coach Lines, not long after) was terminated in 1940, but the management of the former Springfield Street Railway Company remained largely unchanged, with key National City Lines figures such as Hiram L. Bollum, Wheelock Whitney Jr., John A. Ritchie and others remaining involved in the former railway's leadership and board until at least the mid 1950's, with the former railway company earning its shareholders, including those same executives, returns on investment of over 800 times the share value National City Lines had acquired the railway company for in the 1930s.
+While running the Springfield Street Railway and many similar companies into the ground at an operational level, National City Lines shareholders had simultaneously made themselves fabulously wealthy.

 Contemporaneous reporting by the Springfield Republican and explicit statements by officials involved in National City Lines that the intention even prior to acquiring the Springfield Street Railway was for the express purpose of "motorization", i.e. to earn a profit by liquidating the railway assets and converting them to bus-only services that would purchase buses from National City Lines owned and associated companies such as White Bus Lines and GM's Yellow Coach Company, directly contradicts arguments made by scholarly articles denying the existence of the General Motors streetcar conspiracy, many of which argue that National City Lines, Pierre S. du Pont and other shareholders played no direct role in the near-total obliteration of early light rail in the United States, yet the very officials of the company GM, Standard Oil (ExxonMobil) and peers such as Firestone and Omnibus (Hertz) controlled openly asserted that their acquisition of trolley systems such as Springfield's was for exactly that purpose at the time it was happening, and even beforehand.

 Indeed, the 'self-dealing' involved in the vertically integrated sale of buses to former street railways acquired by National City Lines and its subsidiaries, just one of several components of the auto-industry holding company's multi-pronged transportation business operations, was the subject of a United States government prosecution in United States v.
-National City Lines, et. al., wherein Wheelock Whitney Jr. himself, among other National City Lines executives, stood trial for the same.
+National City Lines, et al., wherein Wheelock Whitney Jr. himself, among other National City Lines executives, stood trial for the same.

 National City Lines and its associates were found guilty and the verdict upheld on appeal.